-There are 5 million working carers in the UK balancing a career with caring for a loved one, and it may help to know more about the support available and your rights as a worker.
+There are 5 million working carers in the UK who are juggling their career with unpaid care.
+With such a large number of people in this situation, it may help to know more about the support available and carers’ right at work.

-As an employee, you have the right to request flexible working arrangements from your employer, providing you have 6 months of continuous employment from the time you make a request.
-As the law allows you to submit a formal request for flexible working only once per year, it is a good idea to talk to your employer as soon as possible.
+In the UK, there are specific carers’ rights at work.
+As an employee, you have the right to request flexible working arrangements from your employer.
+This is only the case providing you have carried out 6 months of continuous employment from the time you make a request.
+As the law allows you to submit a formal request for flexible work only once per year, it’s a good idea to talk to your employer as soon as possible.

 You are not required to give personal reasons for the request.
 However, it may improve your chances of having a successful application.
-The more details you can provide, the stronger your prospects will be.
+As a result, the more details you can provide, the stronger your prospects will be.

 It is also your statutory right to take a ‘reasonable’ amount of time away from work where necessary: